A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Introduction

-Let us give a flavor of the main results of the paper in the case of the VRJP on \(\Z^d\) with \(W_{i,j}=W\) constant.
-We construct a positive 1-dependent random potential \((\beta_j)_{j\in \Z^d}\) (i.e.\ two subset of the \(\beta\)'s are independent if their indices are at least at distance 2) and with marginal given by inverse of Inverse Gaussian law with parameters \(1/(dW)\).
+Let us give a flavour of the main results of the paper in the case of the VRJP on \(\Z^d\) with \(W_{i,j}=W\) constant.
+We construct a positive 1-dependent random potential \((\beta_j)_{j\in \Z^d}\) (i.e.\ two subsets of the \(\beta\)'s are independent if their indices are at least at distance 2) and with marginal given by inverse of Inverse Gaussian law with parameters \(({1\over dW},1)\).
 This field is a natural extension to infinite graphs of the field defined by Sabot, Tarr\`es, Zeng in~\cite{STZ}\@.
 We consider the random Schr\"odinger operator

-where \(\Delta\) is the usual discrete (non-positive) Laplacian and \(V\) is the multiplication operator by \(V_j= 2\beta_j -2dW\).
+where \(\Delta\) is the usual discrete (non-positive) Laplacian and \(V\) is the multiplication operator defined by \(V_j= 2\beta_j -2dW\).
 Hence, it corresponds to the Anderson model with a random potential which is not i.i.d.\ but only stationary and 1-dependent.
 When the VRJP is transient we prove that there exists a positive generalized eigenfunction \(\psi\) of \(H_\beta\) with eigenvalue 0, stationary and ergodic.
 Let \((G(i,j))_{i\in Z^d, j\in \Z^d}\) be defined by

-where \(\hat G=(H_\beta)^{-1}\) is the Green function (which happens to be well-defined) and \(\gamma\) is an extra random variable independent of the field \(\beta\) with law \(Gamma(\demi)\).
-We prove the following representation for the VRJP : the time-changed VRJP \(Z\) starting from the point \(i_0\) is a mixture of Markov jump processes with jump rates from \(i\) to \(j\)
+where \(\hat G=(H_\beta)^{-1}\) is the Green function (which happens to be well-defined in an appropriate sense) and \(\gamma\) is an extra random variable independent of the field \(\beta\) with law \(Gamma(\demi, 1)\).
+We prove the following representation for the VRJP: the VRJP in exchangeable time scale \(Z\) starting from the point \(i_0\) is a mixture of Markov jump processes with jump rates from \(i\) to \(j\)

 When the VRJP is recurrent the same representation is valid with \(\psi=0\).
 In fact, the function \(\psi\) is the a.s.\ limit of a martingale, the limit being positive when the VRJP is transient and 0 when the VRJP is recurrent.
 It is remarkable that when the VRJP is recurrent it can be represented as a mixture with \(\beta\)-measurable jump rates, but when the VRJP is transient it involves an extra independent Gamma random variable.
 This representation extends to infinite graphs the representation given in \cite{STZ} for finite graphs.
-An interesting feature appears in the transient case, where the generalized eigenfunction \(\psi\) is involved in the representation.
+A new feature appears in the transient case, where the generalized eigenfunction \(\psi\) is involved in the representation.
 We suspect that recurrence/transience of the VRJP is related to localization/delocalization of the random Schr\"odinger operator \(H_\beta\) at the bottom of the spectrum.